 |7||Pabianice, Lodz Voivodeship|

 |10||Radzyn Podlaski, Lublin|

 (local time)SEE WORLD AQI RANKING

 10:09, Sep 28

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Warsaw air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Warsaw is currently 2.8 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sunday, Sep 25|

 Moderate 70 US AQI